yehezkielgunawan/Yehez-Socmed/README.md

 npm i --save jquery popper.js
 ```
 This project is made using Angular & Bootstrap.
 And the data is get from [DummyAPI](https://dummyapi.io) <br>
-The API has a limit to get its data (about 500 request per 24 hours).
+The API has a limit to get its data (about 500 request per 24 hours). **So, if you get Error 429, it means that you have reached the request limit of the API.
+Use another account and generate new API Key**
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.